 Applies to: Clarett Range, Red Range

-We have recently been made aware of some problems with Clarett interfaces when used in conjunction with the latest update to El Capitan (version 10.11.5) and later (including macOS Sierra) and a particular iMac Model (Model Identifier: iMac 17,1. iMac Retina 5K, 27-inch, Mid or Late 2015).
+This problem manifests as glitchy/distorted audio when using sample rates above 44.1kHz, when used in conjunction with the latest update to El Capitan (version 10.11.5) and later (including macOS Sierra) and a particular iMac Model (Model Identifier: iMac 17,1. iMac Retina 5K, 27-inch, Mid or Late 2015).

 NOTE: It appears that once a system has been updated to 10.11.5, reverting to an older version of the OS from a backup does NOT appear to rectify the problem.